Mount Abu

 Mount Abu is a hill station in the Sirohi district of the state of Rajasthan in western India.
 Here, the mountain forms a rocky plateau 22 km long by 9 km wide.
-It is referred to as 'an oasis in the desert' as its heights are home to rivers, lakes, waterfalls and evergreen forests.
-It is also home to numerous Jain and Hindu temples.
+It is sometimes referred to as an "oasis in the desert" due to the presence of rivers, lakes, waterfalls, and evergreen forests.
+It is also home to numerous Hindu and Jain temples.

 History

 The ancient name of Mount Abu is Arbuda.
 In the Puranas, the region has been referred to as Arbudaranya ("forest of Arbuda") and 'Abu' is a diminutive of this ancient name.
 It is believed that sage Vashistha retired to the southern spur at Mount Abu following his differences with sage Vishvamitra.
 There is another history story according to which a serpent named "Arbuda" saved the life of Nandi (Lord Shiva's bull).
 The incident happened on the mountain that is currently known as Mount Abu and so the mountain is named "Arbudaranya" after that incident which gradually became Abu.

 According to a legend, the sage Vashistha performed a yajna at the peak of Mount Abu, to seek from the gods a provision for the defense of righteousness on earth.
 In answer to his prayer, a youth arose from the Agnikunda (fire-altar) — the first Agnivansha.
 Achalgarh Fort is one of more attractive place which was built by Parmar kings.
 The Dilwara Jain Temple is a pilgrimage centre for the Jain religion among the lush green hills of Aravali.
 The Dilwara Jain Temple is located at a distance of 2.5 km from Mount Abu.
 Vastupala designed the temple.
 Vimal Shah built it between the 11th century and the 13th century.
 The complex is sculpted on white marble in every corner of the temple.

-The conquest of Mount Abu in 1311 CE by Rao Lumba of the Deora-Chauhan dynasty.
-He shifted the capital city to Chandravati in the plains.
+Rao Lumba of the Deora-Chauhan dynasty conquered Mount Abu in 1311 CE.
+He shifted the capital to Chandravati in the plains.
 After the destruction of Chandravati in 1405, Rao Shasmal made Sirohi his headquarters.
-Later it was leased by the British government from the Maharaja of Sirohi for use as the headquarters.
+It was later leased by the British government from the Maharaja of Sirohi for use as the headquarters.

 The Arbuda Mountains region is said to be original abode of the famous gurus like Atri and Vashishtha.
 The association of the Gurus with the mountain is noticed in many inscriptions and epigraphs including Tilakamanjari of Dhanpala.
 According to one theory, this Gurdhara or land of the gurus got corrupted with time and became Gurjara.

 A municipality was established at Abu in 1864; it had six members nominated by the Agent to the Governor General (AGG).